Right-back Hernandez injury adds to France World Cup worries

-Bayern Munich right-back Lucas Hernandez will be absent for "several weeks" with a groin injury, the club said on Wednesday, adding to French concerns with the World Cup two months away.
+Bayern Munich defender Lucas Hernandez will be absent for "several weeks" with a groin injury, the club said on Wednesday, adding to French concerns with the World Cup two months away.

 Hernandez suffered the injury in Bayern's 2-0 Champions League win against Barcelona on Tuesday.